 If you’re putting together a full-fledged smart home (or just love smart technology) then Vivint should be your first choice for home security.
 Vivint links your security system to all your smart devices for a seamless experience across the board.

 Our testers fell for the Vivint platform right away.
 Its intuitive SkyControl panel makes home security a breeze; you can control smart locks and garage doors, check cameras, and arm or disarm your system all in one place.
 The touch panel also allows for two-way communication through your security cameras, so you can keep an eye on your house and call the kids for dinner without leaving the kitchen.
 All in all, our testers were impressed with how easy the SkyControl system was to use.

 We recommend carefully studying your options before signing up with Vivint.
-It’s our only top pick to offer service on a month-by-month basis; but if you choose that option, you’ll have to pay for all your equipment up front — which gets pricey fast.
+It’s one of our few top picks to offer service on a month-by-month basis; but if you choose that option, you’ll have to pay for all your equipment up front.
 If you want to avoid the equipment down payment, Vivint locks you into a four- or five-year contract with a short three-day window for cancellation.
 It’s a pretty rigid payment structure.
-That said, Vivint is a great choice, and people dedicated to building a smart home should look no further.
+That said, Vivint is a great choice, and people dedicated to building a smart home should consider it.

 Frontpoint shares a lot of perks with our other top picks.
 It uses top-of-the-line technology; including door and window sensors, motion detectors, and an “indestructible” control panel that keeps all systems armed even if it’s destroyed by an intruder.
 It also has a great mobile app.
 You can control your Frontpoint security system and respond to alerts remotely by phone or tablet.
 What we really love about this company, though, is its standout customer service.